SpaceEnthusiast07/UNI/ECM1400 - Programming/Coursework/CW2/readme.md

 This module houses all the functions required for the implementation of an AI opponent in the Othello game.

+This module shares much of its logic with `components.py` and as such, the reasons behind how it works are largely the same.
+However, the functions differ slightly in their return values and how they handle this change.
+Since the AI opponent needs to choose the move that results in the most flipped counters, during the recursion backtracking, the return value is now a tuple containing a boolean representing if this direction is legal and the number of counters flipped along this direction.
+These are then used to evaluate which move would be best.

 Typical Import:
 ```import ai_opponent as aio```